superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

 .. note::

-  Right now we support only SuperAnnotate annotateion format to COCO annotation format conversion.
+  Right now we support only SuperAnnotate annotation format to COCO annotation format conversion, but you can convert from "COCO", "Pascal VOC" or "LabelBox" annotation formats to SuperAnnotate annotation format.

 .. _git_repo: https://github.com/superannotateai/superannotate-python-sdk